-This is something I will talk more on a theoretical part because I wouldn't be the one doing the hiring.
-Some paralegals are getting into the field as a secondary career.
+This is something I will talk more in a theory because I wouldn’t be the one doing any hiring at my firm.
+Some paralegals are getting into the legal field as a secondary career.
 They were something else before and then they went for their certificate and they are of age right now.
-I would say treat your written communication on the media and remember that's the first impression that a person will get.
+I would say treat your written communication on the media and remember that’s the first impression that a person will get.

-Remember if you would show up at an interview in flip-flops, shorts, and a tank top, chewing gum you would not be in the same category as a person who's professional and is neat.
+Remember if you would show up at an interview in flip-flops, shorts, and a tank top, chewing gum you would not be in the same category as a person who’s professionally dressed and neat.
 The same thing applies to the resume.
 Clean it up.
-I know there's a lot of stories on the internet that she sent her resume in on a Hershey bar wrapper ,or he sent it in some creative way.
-That's very interesting...
-But this is a professional field.
+I know there are lots of stories on the internet describing creative resumes like one on Hershey bar wrapper.
+That’s very interesting… But law office is a professional field.

 Know what law firm you are applying to.
 Is it a big corporation and they have a branch that you want to work at?
 Is it a sole practitioner firm and he has an opening for the job?
 Or is it a governmental entity?

-Not every resume will work for those three.
+Not a same resume will work for those three.
 Have more than one available.
-Have the one tailored to a government job...you will say something else there than If you're applying for the sole practitioner office job.
-You have to elevate information in your resume that applies to that part of the job.
+Have the one tailored to a government job where put emphasis on different set of skills one you’re using applying for the sole practitioner office job.

-What I am in practice talking about, when you're applying for the work in a large firm, you may want to stress that you're able to work with others right?
-But, if you're working at a sole practitioners, is it really necessary to stress that part of your personality?
-If you're applying for a sole practitioner, maybe he's looking for more than a paralegal.
-Maybe he's looking for somebody who will do the bookkeeping.
-Therefore, your knowledge of computer skills and billing programs will probably go higher on your resume.
+What I am in practice talking about, when you’re applying for the work in a large firm, you may want to stress that you’re able to work with others right?
+But, if you’re working at a sole practitioner’s firm, is it really necessary to stress that part of your personality?
+If you’re applying for a sole practitioner, maybe he’s looking for more than a paralegal.
+Maybe he’s looking for somebody who will do the bookkeeping.
+Therefore, your knowledge of bookkeeping software and computer skills should probably make in onto your resume.

-Make sure you also tell people that you put them down as a reference on your resume.
-Because it happened In the past - not necessarily with the work-related part- but we noticed some of the applicants were putting my name on the resume as a reference.
-And it was only because I spoke to their class.
-And I say no, no, no, just because I visited your classroom doesn't make me a point of reference.
-I don't know you.
+Make sure you also tell people that you put them down as a reference on your resume, because it happened to me in the past.
+Few students were putting my name on the resume as a reference and it was only because I spoke to their introductory class and handed out my business card.

-Also speaking about the reference make sure that, not only a person knows that you listed them as your reference, but make sure you actually want them, that person, to talk about you.
-Do you have a positive relationship?
-Did they actually have something nice to say about you?
-Stuff like that.
+Also speaking about the reference make sure that, not only the listed person knows that you listed them as your reference, but make sure you actually want them, that person, to be approached by potential employer.
+Did you have a positive relationship?
+Did they actually have something nice to say about you?.

-In the age of digital data, I don't know how many people do not have Facebook.
+In the age of digital data, I don’t know how many people do not have Facebook.
 Make sure you clean up your Facebook.
 Make sure you clean up your posts.
-Make sure you not only clean up your post, but you're near circle posts.
+Make sure you not only clean up your post, but your friends’ and family posts too.
 There are companies who will know more about you days before you ever set foot in the office for the interview.
-Because they will do their due diligence and know absolutely everything they can about the applicant before they ever read the resume.
+Because they will do their due diligence and know absolutely everything they can about the applicant before they ever met them and read their resumes.
 So I would say be cautious.
-Not everything you want to say to your friends about yourself or about your day would be something that necessarily a potential employer would find.
-That's what I tell people too.
-And not only about your posts, but what you tag yourself to you.
-What you like.
-And what other people tag you to.
-Because there are software...it will automatically search for those posts, those tags, Likes, sites that you visited…
+Not everything you want to say to your friends about yourself or about your day would be something that necessarily a potential employer should find.
+That’s what I tell people too.
+And not only about your posts, but what post you tag yourself to you, what posts you click like, because there is software automatically searching for those posts, those tags, Likes, sites that you visited…

-How would you like to be perceived by this person?
+How would you like to be perceived by the HR person?
 Why you would be the perfect fit?
-This company that is looking for a candidate, who is business-oriented and detail-oriented, and you find out the company handles mostly trust drafting where they are going to come in contact with elderly clientele, I don't think you would want them to see your post of a cruise to Mexico and the drinking with buddies and things, and having a good time.
-Or something like that.
+This company that is looking for a candidate, who is business-oriented and detail-oriented, and you find out the company handles mostly trust drafting where they are going to come in contact with elderly clientele, I don’t think you would want them to see your post of a cruise to Mexico and the drinking with buddies even though you were having a good time.

 It seems like a basic career diploma just isn’t cutting it anymore, as all the big organizations seem to be in agreement that a two-year degree in paralegal studies or a post-degree certificate is really what it takes to be prepared.
 Can you comment on this, give us your thoughts and the reasoning behind this.

-High school graduate - his or her writing has to develop.
+High school graduates’ his or her writing skills have to develop.
 A lot about working in a law firm is about writing.
-A lot of writing.
-That contradicts a little bit about what I said in the first part because I deal in forms, but there is a lot of communication with the client.
-You write letters.
+A lots of writing.
+That contradicts a little bit about what I said in the first part because I deal in forms, but there is a lot of written communication with the client.
+You write letters, e-mails.
 You write memos.
-You write summaries for the attorneys for the petition that was received by our office....I don't say a person graduating A+ in English and comprehension can not do that.
-I'm just saying that's a part that they need to work on.
+You write summaries for the attorneys for the petition that was received by our office….I don’t say a person graduating A+ in English and comprehension cannot do that.
+I’m just saying that’s a part that they need to work on.

-Plus, I don't know if there will be time in a busy office to train someone from ground zero.
-People who know I’m on the Board of a paralegal association will ask me, “Do you have someone who can fill my need?”
+Plus, I don’t know if there will be time in a busy office to train someone from ground zero.
+Attorneys who know I’m on the Board of a Paralegal Association will often ask me, “Do you have someone who can fill my immediate need?”
 And most of the time they stress, “I don’t have time to train them to know what this is about.”
 So the minimum training is really necessary.
-And I'm saying not even sometimes the minimum training will suffice because the attorney’s time...they would rather spend their time on billable time rather than helping somebody learn how to write a simple paragraph.
+And I’m saying not even sometimes the minimum training will suffice because Attorneys time…they would rather spend their time as a billable time rather than helping somebody learn how to write a simple paragraph.

-Another part, we talked about living in the electronic age - and this is where the younger generation have a much better position, for example, than me.
-How to deal with all of these new novelties and work on the computers.
-How to work with the social media.
-How to integrate the communication channels between them and the attorney...
+Another part, we talked about is we are living in the electronic age – and this is area where the younger generation has a much better position than me.
+How to deal with all of these forms of media and how to implement their use at office?
+How to integrate the progress made in communication channels between them and the attorney…

-But let's stop and think for a minute how archaic the law part sometimes is.
-You read some of the motions and you come across the words and you say, “Oh my God that's not even English.
+But let’s stop and think for a minute how archaic the language of law sometimes is.
+You read some of the Motions and you come across the words and you say, “Oh my God that’s not even English.
 What is this?”
-That's the part you will need from school.
-That's the part you will learn there.
-It's called legalese.
-It's a lingo specifically tailored to the law....
+That’s the part a paralegal needs to know from school.
+That’s the part you will learn there.
+It’s called legalese.
+It’s a lingo specifically tailored to the law….

 And that’s sometimes where the mentoring comes in.
-Paralegals teach the newbies.
-This is what it means...yes you learn this in school, that is the theoretical part.
-This is the practical approach working in a law practice
+Seasoned paralegals teach the newbie.
+The theory is learned at school but the practical must be experienced by working in a law practice.

 How does one find a mentor?

-A lot of paralegal organizations they'll have that in their program.
-For example, I live in San Bernardino County I would Google my local paralegal association...most of these paralegal associations will have direct email links.
-If they don't then just email their program director or email their president and inquire.
+A lot of paralegal organizations will offer Mentoring program.
+For example, as I live in San Bernardino County I would Google my local paralegal association’s website.
+Most of the paralegal associations would include mentoring direct email link on their website if not or email their president and inquire.

-I move for example.
+Next, I move for example.
 I move from California to Nevada.
-I will be in Reno and I'm sure I can find my local legal paralegal Association in Reno and say, “I'm a new paralegal to your area.
+I will be in Reno and I’m sure I could find a local legal paralegal Association in Reno and say, “I’m a new paralegal to your area.
 Where is your next meeting?”
-Come to the meeting of their paralegal organization and find out do you have a mentoring program?
-I am in need of somebody who will actually help me transition from California to Nevada.
-Do you have somebody for example... in trust and probate, do you have somebody who mentors in that area?
+I could go to the meeting of their paralegal organization and find out about a mentoring program as I am in need of somebody who will actually help me transition from California to Nevada.
 This is how it works.

 Paralegals seem to be taking on a lot more responsibilities…how has this changed the attorney paralegal dynamic?

 Good ways and bad ways too.
 Awhile back I read a blog article that read that paralegals could be replaced by reliable software.
-That if you put in the right data, the computer will spit out the right form.
-And what these attorneys are forgetting is the human factor…and the ever-changing area of law.
+That if you put in the right data, the computer would spit out the right form.
+And what these attorneys are forgetting is the human factor….

-And in a sole practitioner firm...there are attorneys who take what’s going into the door, the paralegals are the ones who actually sorts those things out.
-She deals with the forms.
-She knows what to actually prepare for this client.
+In some sole practitioner firms…the attorneys take anything what’s coming into the door, the paralegals might be the ones who actually need to sorts those things out, to find the forms and to knows what to actually prepare for this client.

-Sometimes the attorney will rely way too much on their paralegal.
-And don’t check their work as they should.
+Sometimes the attorneys will rely way too much on their paralegal and won’t check their work as they should.
 That’s a requirement.
-The paralegal...can not independently practice law.
+The paralegal…cannot independently practice law.
 Let me make that clear.
-You cannot give legal advice.
-You cannot practice law.
-You are always working under the direct - and I stress that direct part - supervision of the attorney...
+Paralegal cannot give legal advice.
+Paralegal cannot practice law.
+Paralegals are always working under the direct – and I stress that direct part – supervision of the attorney…

 What do you feel is the greatest roadblock to advancement in the paralegal profession and how does joining a professional membership organization help a paralegal clear these obstacles?

 I think sometimes the biggest roadblock is you don’t want to change what’s working.
 Not to innovate.
-Not to put new programs into place just because this works, let’s not touch it...especially for the young people coming into the law practices.
-They see a mount of paper everywhere.
+Not to put new programs into place just because this works, let’s not touch it…especially for the young people coming into the law practices.
+They see large amounts of paper everywhere.
 “We can go paperless.
 How easy would be.
 There would be no more paper anywhere.”
 But this attorney is practicing for thirty years and he’s used to printing out stuff.
-Sometimes the roadblocks the young are feeling in the law practices...kind of the fear of letting go...and the reluctance of learning the new stuff on the part of the attorney.
+Sometimes the roadblocks the young are feeling in the law practices is the fear of letting go…and the reluctance of learning the new stuff on the part of the attorney.

 What would you say are some other important or even controversial issues affecting the paralegal profession today?

+There is a Code Section dedicated to this are – Business and Professional Code 6450.
 You brought up a very important point: ethical issues.
 What’s ethical; and what’s not ethical.
 I just said a little while ago, a paralegal is not authorized to practice law.
-It’s very easy to sit and sip wine with your friend and she brings up, “ I have a mom and she’s getting older…” and because I work in that field - stop!
+It’s very easy to sit and sip wine with your friend and she brings up, “ I have a mom and she’s getting older…” and because I work in that field – stop!
 Not your place giving legal advice how to solve the problem.
-I can suggest to them to contact an attorney...I can talk about procedural part, but I can not give them legal advice.
+I can suggest to them to contact an attorney…I can talk about procedural part, but I cannot give them legal advice.